ando11235/aiPiCar/README.md

 * [DLology Training Object Detection Models](https://www.dlology.com/blog/how-to-train-an-object-detection-model-easy-for-free/)
 * [DeepPiCar — Part 6: Traffic Sign and Pedestrian Detection and Handling](https://towardsdatascience.com/deeppicar-part-6-963334b2abe0)

 For this project, the recommended existing model to train was the MobileNet v2 SSD COCO Quantized Model.
-We specifically need the quantized version of the mdoel, because the Google EdgeTPU is specifically designed to work with quantized models.
+We specifically need the quantized version of the model, because the Google EdgeTPU is specifically designed to work with quantized models.

 The first step of the process is to take a number of training images used to train the model.
 These images show the objects you want the aiPiCar to recognize, at various angles and lighting in the environment the car will operate in.
 For this project, we took 50 images randomly placing the objects in different combinations and angles, similar to below: